Diethelm von Eichel-Streiber

 Diethelm von Eichel-Streiber (10 August 1914 – 13 May 1996) was a German Luftwaffe officer in the Spanish Civil War and World War II.
 During the Spanish Civil War, he flew with Kampfgruppe 88 of the Condor Legion as an air observer.
 During World War II, he became a fighter ace credited with 96 aerial victories.
 With the exception of two aerial victories claimed over the Western Allies, the majority of his aerial victories were achieved on the Eastern Front.
+After World War II, he joined the German Air Force and later worked as an automobile dealer in the United States.
+Eichel-Streiber died on 13 May 1996 in Bonn, Germany.

 Early life and career

-Eichel-Streiber was born on 10 August 1914 in Oppershausen, at the time in the Province of Saxony within the German Empire, present-day in Thuringia.
+Eichel-Streiber was born on 10 August 1914 in Oppershausen, at the time in the Province of Saxony within the German Empire, present-day Thuringia.
 He was one of eight children of Heinrich von Eichel-Streiber, a German politician and owner of the family estate in Berka vor dem Hainich, and his mother Hildegard von der Leyen zu Bloemersheim.

-In November 1937, he joined the Condor Legion and was posted to Kampfgruppe 88 as an air observer on a Heinkel He 111.
+In 1935, Eichel-Streiber joined the military service of the Luftwaffe.
+In November 1937, he volunteered for service in the Condor Legion and was posted to Kampfgruppe 88 as an air observer on a Heinkel He 111.
 On 14 April 1939, he was awarded the Spanish Cross in Gold with Swords (Spanienkreuz in Gold mit Schwertern), for his service in the Spanish Civil War.